-The Primary Address Type picklist (1) allows you to specify what type of address is in the Mailing Address field.
+The Primary Address Type picklist (1) records what type of address is in the Mailing Address field.
 In this example it’s a home address, but work and other addresses are also supported by default.

-Select (or check) Address Override (2) to prevent the Household Address from being copied to the contact's Mailing Address if the contact wants to receive mailings at an address other than their household address.
+Select Address Override (2) to prevent the Household Address from being copied to the contact's Mailing Address.
+Use this if the contact wants to receive mailings at an address other than their household address.

-Household Mailing Address (3) is a formula field that holds the value of the household's address.
-Typically, this will be the same as the contact's Mailing Address unless you select Address Override.
+Household Mailing Address (4) is a formula field that holds the value of the household's address.
+This will typically be the same as the contact's Mailing Address unless you select Address Override.

 Address Management on Household Account Records

 Address management keeps the address on a household account in sync with all contacts in a household.
 In addition, changing a household address results in a new address record.
 You can switch back and forth between address records for seasonal moves, or use them to keep track of where a donor has lived in the past.

 Let's review some typical scenarios to see how different address fields interact with each other and how NPSP tracks which address to use when.

 Create a new contact record

 Remember earlier in this module when we created a new contact record for Roberto Alvarez?
 He wasn't part of an existing household account, so we created his new contact and household account by filling in the contact details and leaving the account name blank.
 Here’s what automatically happens next.

 - NPSP creates a household account for the contact.